Jinshuo1994/flask_api_for_discuz/README.md

 ## Getting Started

 APIs have already been implemented
 (full tests including boundary test in a separate section below)

-1. log in with username and password
+**1. log in with username and password**
 (To ensure the stateless, token is used and sent to server from client every request.
 Details can be found in my personal blog)
 sample http request: `127.0.0.1:5000/login`params:`username=zhang&password=password` method:`POST`